 A couple of questions;

-Do the managers in your business know what resources are in place that can help them in writing objectives?
+Do you know what resources are in place that can help you in writing objectives?

-Do they know how to write and use objectives to improve employee performance and satisfaction?
+Do you know how to write and use objectives to improve employee performance and satisfaction?

 In my video ‘Motivating Your Staff with Powerful Performance Objectives’ I teach managers how to write objectives, how to communicate those objectives and how to gain their staff’s commitment to achieving those objectives.
 Take a look at the video details and find out how to watch a preview session from the video HERE